vidavidorra/commitlint-config/docs/rules.md

 # Rules <!-- omit in toc -->

 This configuration is extending [@commitlint/config-conventional][@commitlint/config-conventional].
-Only the changed and added rules, compared to [@commitlint/config-conventional][@commitlint/config-conventional], are documentend here.
+Only the changed and added rules, compared to [@commitlint/config-conventional][@commitlint/config-conventional], are documented here.

 - [`body-max-line-length`](#body-max-line-length)
 - [`footer-max-line-length`](#footer-max-line-length)